Skip to main content

 • “If that doesn’t make sense, that’s basically the essence of the game—so many twists and turns, with plot and character developments that make me question what I’m playing, yet love it all the same.”

-• “It has a lot of good going for it: very fun gameplay mechanics, excellent music, really charming art and character designs, and an overall enjoyable story.”
+• “It has a lot of good going for it, very fun gameplay mechanics, excellent music, really charming art and character designs and an overall enjoyable story.”

-• “The game often chooses these small jokes over any world building or character development, and the characters suffer as a result.”
+• “The game often chooses small jokes over any world building or character development, and the characters suffer as a result.”

 • atmosphere